Turan Güneş: Career

 Following his graduation Güneş began to work at the law faculty of Istanbul University and became an associate professor in 1954.
 The same year he ran for a seat from Kocaeli and won the election becoming a member of the parliament for the DP.
 However, he was expelled from the party along with others in 1955.
 Then he contributed to the establishment of the Liberty Party which joined the CHP in 1958.
 Güneş also became a member of the CHP in 1959 and was elected to the CHP's council in the 14th congress on 12 January 1959.
 During this period he was one of the contributors of the Forum magazine.

 Following the military coup on 27 May 1960 Güneş was appointed to the Constitutional Commission which was established by the Constituent Assembly in January 1961.
-The Commission was headed by Turhan Feyzioğlu and Enver Ziya Karal and drafted a new constitution.
+The commission was headed by Turhan Feyzioğlu and Enver Ziya Karal and drafted a new constitution.
 From 1961 to 1972 Güneş taught at the Ankara University's Faculty of Political Sciences, and became a professor of administrative law in 1965.
 He was a contributor of the Yön magazine during this period, but he left the magazine when it began to support a dictatorial regime.

 Güneş was again elected as a member of the CHP's council in October 1964 and was part of the left of center group.
 He served as the deputy general secretary of the CHP between 1969 and 1972.
 He won a seat from Kocaeli in the general election in 1973.
-The same year he also ran for the secretary general of the CHP along with Orhan Eyüpoğlu and Deniz Baykal.
-He and Baykal lost the election, and Eyüpoğlu became the secretary general of the party.
+In the 23rd ordinary party congress on 1976 he ran for the secretary general of the CHP along with Orhan Eyüpoğlu and Deniz Baykal.
+He and Baykal lost the election, and Eyüpoğlu remained the secretary general of the party.

 Güneş was appointed minister of foreign affairs in 1974 in the coalition cabinet led by Prime Minister Bülent Ecevit.
 Although his term was short, it witnessed a significant event, namely Turkey's military intervention in Cyprus.
 Güneş was again elected to the parliament from Kocaeli in the 1977 general election.
 He was named as the deputy prime minister and minister of state in the cabinet headed by Bülent Ecevit on 21 June 1977.
 The cabinet could not get a vote of confidence in Parliament on 3 July, and Güneş's term as deputy prime minister and minister of state ended on 27 July.